 Different Engagement Options:

 - Discussions boards are great for gathering thoughtful comments that can express multiple perspectives and generate debate.
-Some people don’t want to read through long threads of people agreeing or arguing about details that don’t pertain to them, though.
+However most people don’t want to read through long threads of people agreeing or arguing about details that don’t pertain to them.

-- Surveys can allow proponents to gather specific answers to specific questions and gather opinions much less vague than those buried in rambling run-on sentences by overly-excited commenters.
+- Surveys can allow proponents to gather specific answers to specific questions and gather opinions.

 - Polls allow those conducting the exercise to get a snapshot of priorities, or gauge the exact level of support on a set scale, and thereby get more specific, direct feedback for the questions they ask.